AustinSkidmore1997/4-of-Spades/criteria.md

 -when i click add task
 -then a modal or form is presented to add task name, time of when to do task, and a checkbox of if weather specific.

+-when i click save
+-then the task is added to the list with a check box